-- a.
-No more than sixty percent (60%) of the landscaped area for all uses may be in living lawn/turf or sod; and - b.
+- b.
 Dry detention ponds planted with Bahia grass (Pastpalum notatum) are exempt from automatic irrigation requirements and are therefore exempt from the lawn/turf or sod area calculations above. - c.
-Synthetic turf, when installed in accordance with the specifications herein as provided in Sec.
-47-21.9.Q, may be used as an integral part of the landscape design for a site and contribute to reduced reducing water use for irrigation and are therefore exempt from the grass/lawn/turf area calculations above.
-No more than 60% of the landscaped area shall be synthetic turf. - S. Native and drought-tolerant landscaping shall be identified on the landscape plan and be subject to the following requirements: - 1.
-A minimum of fifty percent (50%) of the non-turfgrass landscaped area of single-family and duplex dwellings must be in native or drought-tolerant landscaping; and - 2.
+Synthetic turf, when installed in accordance with the specifications herein, may be used as an integral part of the landscape design for a site and contribute to reduced water use for irrigation and are therefore exempt from the grass/lawn/turf area calculations above.
+No more than 60% of the landscaped area shall be synthetic turf. - S. Native and drought-tolerant landscaping shall be identified on the landscape plan and be subject to the following requirements: - A minimum of fifty percent (50%) of the non-turfgrass landscaped area of singlefamily and duplex dwellings must be in native or drought-tolerant landscaping; and - 2.
 A minimum of fifty percent (50%) of the landscaped area of all other development uses must be in native or drought-tolerant landscaping.